About sleep habits and routines

 - focus on some basic tips for promoting healthy sleep habits.

-And then you can improve the sleep of your child with ASD by working on:
+Then you can improve your child’s sleep by working on:

 - regular sleep cycles